alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/CycleControl-v1.md

   * **Resume**

 The above list of operational states and commands cover the most general case.
-A particular appliance implementation supports just subset of them.
+A particular appliance implementation supports just sub-set of them.

-All states transitions depending on the received commands are listed below: they are described as generic cases, anyway the specific devices can refuse commands for functional reason (e.g. for safety reason a device could not support the start from remote ...):
+All states transitions depending on the received commands are listed below: they are described as generic cases, anyway the specific devices can refuse commands for functional reason (e.g. for safety reason an device could not support the start from remote ...):

   * transitions from **Idle** state